NikolayDimov/React_Native_Goals/README.md

 # React Native Goals App

-This is a simple React Native application that allows users to add, and view.
+This is a simple React Native application that allows users to add and view goals.
 The app demonstrates how to handle user input, manage state, and display a list of items using React Native components such as `Button`, `TextInput`, `FlatList`, and custom components.

 ## Features